TIY-Houston-Front-End-Engineering/Course-Guide/Resources/final-project.md

 Make your projects centered around things you truly care about; bee-keeping, beer, dancing, hiking, basketball, etc. This makes a huge difference and can make the project a lot of fun.

-## Ask your peers for feedback

-Community feedback is invaluable in keeping scope-creep out and making sure the projects are the right mix of ambition, talent, feasibility, and hubris (a careful mixture of all four is required, IMHO).

-Peer code reviews are also extremely helpful.

 ## Start Small, Grow with Agility

 ![](./mvp-howto.jpg)

 > see https://pickcrew.com/how-to-build-an-online-business/balance-design-and-launching-early/ for more on this.

-## SCRUM

-- Before Sprints:
-    + Define User Personas
-    + Write User Stories
-    + Play "Planning Poker"
-    + Prioritize feature sets
-    + Estimate time for tasks
-    + Wireframe the UI, plan the RESTful API and resources (i.e. Domain Models) you will need to model a system
-- During Sprints:
-    - Each morning, there is a standup which involves
-        + A brief overview of the project and its status
-        + Each team member will discuss:
-            * what was done yesterday
-            * what was done today
-            * any blockers / hurdles
-- After Sprints:
-    + Code reviews
-    + Beer / Coffee

 ## Final Project Q&A

 1. Where do we have to be during final projects?
 In the lab?
 Home?

     Monday through Thursday, be at The Iron Yard's office in the morning.
-We will be holding some small lectures here and there, and I will be helping to answer questions. **If you don't show up, ask questions, and drive your project in this crucial 3-week period, you won't receive career support.**
+We will take attendance during this period just like we do on any other week. **If you don't show up, ask questions, and drive your project in this crucial 3-week period, you won't receive career support.**

-    Fridays you will be free to work from home.
-(But we'll still have `#IronPints™`)

 - How often will lectures happen, and will they be optional?

     They will happen probably two to three times each week; in the mornings.
 Some lectures will be optional, some will not.
-I will let you know in Slack ahead of time.
+We will let you know in Slack ahead of time.

 - How long will lectures be?